-Rule 20 Request for review by the Electoral Board.

-(a) Right to appeal; Discretion to allow review.
+- Rule 20 Request for review by the Electoral Board. - (a) Right to appeal; Discretion to allow review.
 Any party disagreeing with the recommended findings and proposed decision of a hearing officer may move to have the Electoral Board review the hearing officer's recommendations and hear additional argument from the parties.
 Such motion may be granted in the discretion of the Electoral Board.
-In deciding whether to grant such motion, the Electoral Board may consider whether the issues presented have not been previously ruled upon by the Electoral Board or whether further argument or evidence from the parties would assist the Electoral Board in rendering its decision.

-(b) Deadline; Contents.
-Such motion must

-(i) be filed in writing with the Electoral Board not later than 5:00 p.m. on the first day following notification of the hearing officer's written recommended findings and proposed decision,

-(ii) be accompanied by a proof of service as provided by Rule 16, and

-(iii) state the specific grounds for the request.

-(c) Notice of hearing.
-If such motion is granted, the Electoral Board shall set a prompt hearing date with notice to the parties.

-(d) No new evidence.
-The hearing shall not be considered a trial de novo and the parties will, in general, be bound by the record from the proceedings before the hearing officer unless the Electoral Board determines that the interests of fairness, equity or substantial justice permit the presentation of new or additional evidence, the re-opening of the hearing, or additional information from its forensic handwriting expert.

-(e) Time limits.
-The Electoral Board shall have the power to set a limit upon the time for argument or the presentation of new or additional evidence.

-(f) Not jurisdictional.
-A request for review by the Electoral Board under this Rule is not jurisdictional for purposes of judicial review of a decision of the Board under Section 10-10.1 of the Election Code.

-Rule 21 Written decision.
+In deciding whether to grant such motion, the Electoral Board may consider whether the issues presented have not been previously ruled upon by the Electoral Board or whether further argument or evidence from the parties would assist the Electoral Board in rendering its decision. - (b) Deadline; Contents.
+Such motion must - (i) be filed in writing with the Electoral Board not later than 5:00 p.m. on the first day following notification of the hearing officer's written recommended findings and proposed decision, - (ii) be accompanied by a proof of service as provided by Rule 16, and - (iii) state the specific grounds for the request. - (c) Notice of hearing.
+If such motion is granted, the Electoral Board shall set a prompt hearing date with notice to the parties. - (d) No new evidence.
+The hearing shall not be considered a trial de novo and the parties will, in general, be bound by the record from the proceedings before the hearing officer unless the Electoral Board determines that the interests of fairness, equity or substantial justice permit the presentation of new or additional evidence or the reopening of the hearing. - (e) Time limits.
+The Electoral Board shall have the power to set a limit upon the time for argument or the presentation of new or additional evidence. - (f) Not jurisdictional.
+A request for review by the Electoral Board under this Rule is not jurisdictional for purposes of judicial review of a decision of the Board under Section 10-10.1 of the Election Code. - Rule 21 Written decision.
 The Electoral Board shall prepare and issue a written decision stating its findings and which objections, if any, it has sustained.
 The Electoral Board shall also state in writing whether the candidate's nomination papers or petition for the question of public policy, as the case may be, are valid.
-A copy of the Electoral Board's findings and decision shall be served upon the parties in open proceedings before the Electoral Board, which service may be made via email to the parties or their attorneys if open proceedings are conducted via telephonic or video conferencing as authorized by 5 ILCS 120/7(e).
-If a party does not appear before the Board at the time the decision is made, a copy of the decision shall be deemed to have been served upon the absent party when a copy is personally delivered or on the date when a copy of the decision is deposited in the United States mail, in a sealed envelope or package, with postage prepaid, addressed to each party or such party's attorney of record, if any, at the address on record for such persons in the Electoral Board's files.

-Rule 22 Record of proceedings.

-(a) Transcript.
-A transcript of all proceedings before the Electoral Board or hearing officer, if one has been appointed, will be made by a certified court reporter.
+A copy of the Electoral Board's findings and decision shall be served upon the parties in open proceedings before the Board.
+If a party does not appear before the Board at the time the decision is made, a copy of the decision shall be deemed to have been served upon the absent party when a copy is personally delivered or on the date when a copy of the decision is deposited in the United States mail, in a sealed envelope or package, with postage prepaid, addressed to each party or such party's attorney of record, if any, at the address on record for such persons in the Electoral Board's files. - Rule 22 Record of proceedings. - (a) Transcript.
+A transcript of all proceedings before the Electoral Board or the hearing officer, if one has been appointed, will be made by a certified court reporter.
 Copies may be purchased from the reporter and will not be furnished by the Board unless a petition for judicial review is filed pursuant to Section 10-10.1 of the Election Code.
-Any audio or video recording of hearings or Electoral Board meetings are not deemed to be a part of the record of proceedings and shall not be contained in the Electoral Board's administrative record on judicial review and/or appeal.